steal-server/harp-gui/README.md

 Contributing
 ============

 Harp GUI is written using web technologies and distributed with [Electron](http://electron.atom.io/docs/).
-To get up and running, ensure Node.js and npm are installed (and updated to the latest version), then install Electron with:
+To get up and running, ensure Node.js and npm are installed, then install Electron with:

     npm install electron-prebuilt -g

-then, while inside of this project folder, run:
+If you get errors, run the command with `sudo`.

+The next part is a little tricky.
+You need to ensure that before you run the next command, you're using the same version of Node that Electron uses internally.
+To check that, scroll to the bottom of [electron.atom.io](http://electron.atom.io/) under the "Get started with Electron" section.
+Check your Node version with `node -v` and compare it to the website.
+If you're using a different major version, consider using [n](https://www.npmjs.com/package/n) or [nvm](https://github.com/creationix/nvm) to switch to Electron's version temporarily.
+Once that's settled, run:

     npm install

+This installs the project dependencies.
+One of those, `node-sass`, needs to be compiled for your platform with the proper version of Node.
+This is why the previous step was needed, and you can now safely switch back to any version of Node.

-to install the project dependencies.
-Now just run `electron .` in this directory to start the app.
+Finally, run `electron .` in this directory to start the app.

 Debugging
 ---------

-Like Chrome, you can use the keyboard shortcut shift+ctrl+i to bring up an inspector.
+Like Chrome, you can use the keyboard shortcut `shift + ctrl + I` to bring up an inspector.

 You can use the javascript console to view errors and debug code.
 See the [Electron docs](http://electron.atom.io/docs/) for info about how Electron works.

 License
 =======